You receive a call that a user has forgotten their Outlook password.

 We will use Passware Kit Forensic 13.5.

-The edition we are demoing here, Passware Kit Forensic is their top-level suite.
-It can password crack hundreds of different files.
-It can crack domain admin accounts.
-It can decrypt hard drives with BitLocker.
+The edition we are demoing here, Passware Kit Forensic, is their top-level suite.
+It can password crack almost 300 different file types.
+It can also crack domain admin accounts and can decrypt hard drives with BitLocker.
 Simply put, it can do just about anything you want.
-But, it’s not cheap.
+But it’s not cheap.

-They also have a lower end suite called Passware Kit Standard.
-Standard will password crack dozens of different file types, including Outlook.
-It can also reset Windows 8.1 admin passwords.
+If you don’t need all the advanced features of Forensic, Passware has a significantly cheaper product called Passware Kit Standard.
+Standard will password crack over 80 different file types, including Outlook PSTs.
+It can also reset Windows 10 admin passwords.

 Let’s get started!